mtromp/linux-setup/meerkat/README.md

 ## TO DO
 - mount hard disk on bootup
   - symlink ~/Downloads to the hard disk
-- modify the README.md in linux-setup/tmux-config to match the actual plugin settings.
-  - also add a statement about TESTING that the plugins are working.
-No need to do this each time you start a tmux session.
 - add vim-config directory to the linux-setup repository.
 - allow ssh from other computers.